sigstore/docs/content/en/faq.md

   to select the provider.
 - Starting in v0.2.0, Gitsign has experimental support for key caching to allow users to reuse ephemeral keys for the lifetime of the Fulcio certificate.
-If you are interested, check out the [`gitsign-credential-cache` README](https://github.com/sigstore/gitsign/tree/main/cmd/gitsign-credential-cache).
+If you are interested in learning more, check out the [`gitsign-credential-cache` README](https://github.com/sigstore/gitsign/tree/main/cmd/gitsign-credential-cache).